Design System Framework

 }

-}This configuration creates utility classes like text-primary-500 andfont-display that you can use throughout your HTML.
+}This configuration creates utility classes like text-orange-500 andfont-display that you can use throughout your HTML.

 Portfolio Card Component